Kapiainen/Lauhdutin/Readme.md

   - `steam` = Show one random game (installed or uninstalled) from Steam.
   - `galaxy` = Show one random game (installed or uninstalled) from GOG Galaxy.
   - `battlenet` = Show one random game (installed or uninstalled) from Battle.net.

+  If no argument is provided, then one random game from the current list of games is shown.

 - `+<filter>`